arrterian/nix-env-selector/README.md

 ## Getting started

 * First of all, you should install [Nix package manager](https://nixos.org/nix/).
-* Restart VSCode to be sure path to run `nix-shell` congigured properly
+* Restart VSCode to be sure path to run `nix-shell` configured properly
 * [Install the extension](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector)
 * Create nix env config, like `default.nix` in your project workspace root.
 * Open commands pallet (Cmd + Shift + P) and type `Select environment`